The magazine of Glion Institute

 Event manager

-Event management involves organizing conferences, corporate meetings, festivals, weddings, and other gatherings.
+For people who love big events, working in event management can be ideal.
+This involves organizing conferences, corporate meetings, festivals, weddings, and other gatherings.
 They’ll work closely with clients to determine their needs and oversee all elements of planning, from budgeting and scheduling to venue selection and vendor management.

 They work alongside coordinators, technicians, and decorators to ensure the event goes smoothly.